John Colley Nixon: Career

 Nixon became a merchant, with his brother Richard, living and working in Basinghall Street, London.
-He was also a Captain in the Guildhall Volunteers and honorary secretary of the Beefsteak Club.
+He was also a captain in the Guildhall Volunteers and honorary secretary of the Beefsteak Club.
 Exhibiting paintings at the Royal Academy of Arts between 1781 and 1813, he moved in leading social and artistic circles.

 Nixon made many visits to Ireland and around Britain in the 1780s and 1790s, combining business and pleasure, as he made sketches of the places he visited.
 He also travelled on the continent, his first such tour being in 1783–1784.
 Some of his topographical drawings were included in William Watts‘s Seats of the Nobility and Gentry (1779–1786), and in 1786 the Royal Academy hosted an exhibition of his illustrations for Laurence Sterne’s Tristram Shandy.
 In 1791 he was joined on one of his journeys to Ireland by Francis Grose, and the next year was in Bath with Thomas Rowlandson.
-He became a friend of the writer Elizabeth Craven while she was living at Brandenburg House, Hammersmith, and notably acted in plays staged there.
+He became a friend of the writer Elizabeth Craven while she was living at Brandenburgh House, Hammersmith, and notably acted in plays staged there.
 He drew many popular caricatures, which were often published by William Holland.
 These tended to satirise social events.

-Nixon illustrated Thomas Pennant’s Journey from London to the Isle of Wight (1801) and his Guide to Watering Places (1803).
+Nixon illustrated Thomas Pennant's Journey from London to the Isle of Wight (1801) and his Guide to Watering Places (1803).

 Nixon’s brother the Rev. Robert Nixon also exhibited at the Royal Academy between 1790 and 1808.
 While he was curate at Foots Cray, in 1793, he was visited by J. M. W. Turner, who gave him lessons in landscape painting, and he was also taught by Stephen Rigaud.
 Another brother, James, painted miniatures.